 Cleaning and sanitizing pasteurizers

 With poor cleaning, fat, protein, and inorganic films (minerals) can build up in these systems, interfering with temperature transfer to the milk and serving as a source to inoculate milk with bacteria.
-Producers should clean this equipment as diligently as they would their own milking system, using procedures similar to common milking system sanitization procedures.
+Additionally, if residue builds up on the surface of the light source in a UV treatment system, it can severely affect the ability of UV radiation to penetrate the milk and affect bacterial cells.
+Producers should clean this equipment as diligently as they would the milking system, using procedures similar to common milking system sanitization procedures.
 One recommended cleaning process (Reynolds, 2002) is as follows:

 - Pre-rinse with cold water